EvilDiablo/RF-DETR-Exporter/README.md

 ### Warnings During Export

 **TracerWarnings** are normal and expected during ONNX export with TorchScript.
 They indicate that some operations are being traced as constants, which is fine for fixed input shapes.

+**TF32 Deprecation Warning**: This is informational and will be addressed in future PyTorch versions.
+The code now uses the new API to suppress this warning.

 ## Workflow Details